 The city GIS department has developed a google map layer that works with smartphones, both Android and IOS.
 The link to the map will be included in the City media outlets.
 Dallas County also has an interactive map which can be linked at the bottom of this page.

 If you have questions or special circumstances relevant to mosquitoes or spraying, please contact Environmental Services 972-412-6125, option #9.

-The City of Rowlett has NOT YET received an allotment of Mosquito Dunks from Dallas County for dispersal to local residents.
-When received, One package of 2 dunks are available to residents of Rowlett upon presentation of a current utility bill or proper ID.
-Residents can begin picking up the dunk packages on Monday June 29, 2015 at the Development Services Building located at 3901 Main Street Mon-Fri 8a – 4p.
+The City of Rowlett has received an allotment of Mosquito Dunks from Dallas County for dispersal to local residents.
+At this time, one package of 2 dunks are available to residents of Rowlett upon presentation of a current utility bill or proper ID.
+Residents can begin picking up the dunk packages on Monday June 19, 2015 at the Development Services Building located at 3901 Main Street Mon-Fri 8a – 4p.
 Dunks are first come first serve and will continue only as long as supplies last.